 Tenjō-ji Temple (摩耶山 天上寺)

 Around 700 meters from Hoshi no Eki Station, the gate of Tenjō-ji Temple stands on one side of the road.
-Climbing up the staircases, you will find a temple that has a style somewhat different from other temples in Japan.
-The statues of Buddha here are very colorful and are more like those you see in temples in Taiwan or China.
+Climbing the staircases, you will find a temple with a style somewhat different from that of other temples in Japan.
+The Buddha statues here are very colorful and more like those you see in temples in Taiwan or China.

 One of the most special things about Tenjō-ji is it is the only temple in Japan that enshrined Budhha’s mother, Madam Maya (摩耶夫人).
 This is why the mountain where Tenjō-ji is located is called Mt.
 Maya!